 Saskatchewan Polytechnic is Saskatchewan’s primary provider of power engineering certification.
 We offer two levels of training: the one-year Power Engineering Technician certificate program and the two-year Power Engineering Technology diploma program.

-The one-year Power Engineering Technician certificate program is offered at Southeast Regional College, (Estevan), Great Plains College (Swift Current), Parkland Regional College (Yorkton), and Carlton Trail Regional College (Humboldt).
+The one-year Power Engineering Technician certificate program is offered at Saskatchewan Polytechnic Regina Campus, and at Southeast College, (Estevan), Great Plains College (Swift Current), Parkland College (Yorkton), and Carlton Trail College (Humboldt).
 You’ll study Fourth Class interprovincial standardized material, which will prepare you to challenge interprovincial Fourth Class examinations.

 You’ll receive practical training in boiler operations, maintenance techniques and tool use.
 You’ll develop troubleshooting skills in practical labs, get boiler firing time in the power lab and industry work experience in your second term.

 The balance of hands-on labs, work experience and exam preparation makes Saskatchewan Polytechnic graduates productive on the job from day one—something employers look for when hiring and promoting.

 Power engineering is divided into levels of skill and training called classes (First Class is the highest level).
 You progress from one class to another through a combination of work experience, course completions and rigorous interprovincial exams.